In this part of the course, we will introduce the concept of trading wedge patterns in forex trading for beginners.

 You will be able to identify these chart patterns easily, but we like to set up our falling resistance and support levels through our line graphs to give us a better representation.

-The more you get used to switching between the chart and line chart, the better.
-The methodologies outlined in our free forex course demonstrates the accuracy of using these processes, thus higher quality technical analysis You must draw these lines so that they cover the majority of the close prices.
+The more you get used to switching between the chart and the line chart, the better.
+The methodologies outlined in our free forex course demonstrate the accuracy of using these processes, thus higher quality technical analysis.

 When you switch back to the candlestick patterns chart, you will notice how accurate they are to trade from.